how to limit form entries in wpforms

 • Raffle entry form template

-For our tutorial, we’ll choose the Contest Entry Form template.
+For my tutorial, I’ll choose the Contest Entry Form template.

 Here’s our form: